ajallenunc/OpEdd/README.md

 0. Configure global paths in config.txt

-1. To build the template space prior from the training data, run:
+1. To build the template space prior from the training data, run the command below.
+This will create "mean_signal.nii.gz" and "log_cov_signal.nii.gz" NIfTI file tensors in the "${DaTaFolder}/priors/${PRIOR_NAME}/template/" folder.

 ```
 bash construct_prior.sh
 ```

-	This command will create "mean_signal.nii.gz" and "log_cov_signal.nii.gz" NIfTI file tensors in the "${DaTaFolder}/priors/${PRIOR_NAME}/template/" folder.

-2. To map the prior from the template space onto the geometry of an individual subjects brain, run:
+2. To map the prior from the template space onto the geometry of an individual subjects brain, run the command below.
+This will writes "EB_object.pkl" to ${SUBJECT_DIR}$, which can then be loaded and used for design selection and estimation using the methods in opedd.
+See example.py for how to use this object.

 ```
 bash map_prior.sh